 Transitioning to Unsecured Credit

-Many credit card companies convert your secured credit card to an unsecured card after one to two years of timely payments.
+Many credit card companies convert your secured credit card to an unsecured card after one or two years of timely payments.
 Even if you can’t convert your secured credit card, you may get approved for an unsecured credit card with another creditor after 12 months of on-time payments.